 For students who are absent on a day when participation points are awarded, an alternative, equivalent assignment may be requested and submitted for grading no later than one week from the day points were awarded in class.
-If the alternative assignment is correctly completed (i.e., questions/prompts are correctly answered) and a hard (i.e., paper) copy is turned in to one of our TAs by the deadline, absent students can earn the same number of points.
+If the alternative assignment is correctly completed (i.e., questions/prompts are correctly answered) and turned in by the deadline, absent students can earn the same number of points.
 [For students who provide advance notice of an absence-emailed documentation to the instructor at least one day prior to a class session in which participation points are awarded (e.g., documentation of university-sponsored activity, religious observance, Military service, jury duty)-the one-week deadline will begin upon their return to campus, as listed in provided documentation.]
 Absent students are responsible for checking Blackboard (i.e., seeing if participation points were posted to My Grades) and asking classmates if they missed participation points.